1942 NSWRFL season: Finals

 The minor premiership was won by Canterbury-Bankstown in a play off against Balmain after both sides had finished the season on twenty points.

-In the semi finals, Canterbury-Bankstown lost their match to St. George whilst Eastern Suburbs, who only just made the finals after South Sydney had drawn their match in the final round of the season, defeated Balmain.
+In the semi-finals, Canterbury-Bankstown lost their match to St. George whilst Eastern Suburbs, who only just made the finals after South Sydney had drawn their match in the final round of the season, defeated Balmain.
 The result of the first semi final meant that St. George and Eastern Suburbs played a preliminary final which would decide who met minor premiers Canterbury-Bankstown in the Grand Final.
 St. George won the match, as they had done four weeks earlier over Easts in the final round of the season proper.

 St. George had won two matches in the semis while Canterbury had just one victory, but the Berries were guaranteed a Grand Final berth under a call back of the old rules giving the minor premiers a right of challenge.
 In the Grand Final, Canterbury-Bankstown narrowly defeated St. George to collect their second premiership victory.

 Grand Final

+Teams

+Canterbury's Roy McCarter was ruled out of the match after he injured his collarbone three weeks before the match, in his place Jack Bonnyman was selected at halfback.

+Canterbury and St George had played four times against each other 1942 with Canterbury winning the first two matches during the premiership season, while St George won the next two matches in both the City Cup and the finals.
+St George entered the match as strong favourites with pundits suggesting their forward pack would win the day.